Application for DD services

-Helps people with disabilities prepare for, find, and keep jobs.
+- Helps people with disabilities prepare for, find, and keep jobs.
 Helps businesses recruit, train, and retain employees with disabilities.

-Joint training initiative with DDD to offer training related to topics of interest and importance to the field of developmental disabilities.
+- Joint training initiative with DDD to offer training related to topics of interest and importance to the field of developmental disabilities.

-Nebraska's only state-wide self-advocacy organization run for and by people with disabilities.
+People First of Nebraska (308-530-9209 or 402-559-4892) - Nebraska's only state-wide self-advocacy organization run for and by people with disabilities.
 Working to make life better for everyone.

 ) - Statewide resource for families of children with disabilities or special health care needs.
 Empowers parents and provides the knowledge to improve education and healthcare outcomes for children.
 A funding coordinator and housing resource specialist are available.

-Non-profit organization that changes lives through the power of sport by encouraging and empowering people with intellectual disabilities, promoting acceptance for all, and fostering communities of understanding and respect across the state.
+Special Olympics Nebraska - Non-profit organization that changes lives through the power of sport by encouraging and empowering people with intellectual disabilities, promoting acceptance for all, and fostering communities of understanding and respect across the state.

 Ticket to Work